DevJunio/junio-santos/README.md

 This profile instead will only contains **contributions to professional and other open source projects**

-### to access my personal projects, see my gitlab instead:
+### To access my personal projects, see my gitlab instead:
 - [Click here](https://gitlab.com/junio-santos) or copy-paste this link to your browser:
 - https://gitlab.com/junio-santos